 Instead, we took the longer route to the left hand onto the gravel road and continued on the official Vía de la Plata from Zamora to Montamarta.

-The diversion on this lane is brief and in less than 1/2 kilometer, cross under another power line, or was this the same one?
+The diversion on this lane is brief and in about 1/2 kilometer, cross under another power line, or was this the same one?
 Who knows?
 There is certainly an abundance of them!
 Check out the stork's nest on each pole!

 Next cross an arroyo, and immediately turn right at the next intersection at 18.2 kilometers into the day.
 There is a large, washed out Camino billboard, a waymark and a sign for the albergue painted on a wall to guide you.
 This lane takes you back toward town.

 In only another 300 meters, at 18.5 kilometers total, this small yellow sign tells you to take a right turn on another lane, off Camino and towards the Albergue de Peregrinos de Montamarta.

 A block later, a left and again a bit later a right, to see this tunnel ahead, where the lane travels under the N-630.
 The waymarking to the albergue is good.